Turning Yourself In

 Your Right to Remain Silent

 While in custody, anything you say can and often will be used against you in a court of law.
-If questioned by law enforcement, you can exercise your right to remain silent by stating, “I would like to exercise my right to remain silent,” or by stating, “I would like an attorney to be present before I answer any questions or make any statements.”
+You can often protect your rights by exercising your right to remain silent and refusing to answer any questions without legal representation.